Portrait of a neighborhood in transition. Jackson, Appleton, & Middlesex Streets in Lowell, Massachusetts.

 I lived in Lowell for nearly a decade, during a time of rapid change within the community.
 Once upon a time, during the Industrial Revolution, Lowell was a powerful cotton mill city buzzing with workers and wealthy mill owners.

-After the cotton mills left town in the 1920s, Lowell fell into poverty and disrepair, struggling to find industry and purpose.
+After the cotton mills left town in the 1920s, Lowell fell into poverty and disrepair, struggling to find its purpose.
 The crack epidemic of the 1980s and 90s hit the community hard (as seen in the 1995 documentary filmed in Lowell, High on Crack Street).
-The giant cotton mill buildings remained largely empty and in shambles, roofs caved in, bricks crumbling.
+The giant cotton mill buildings remained largely empty and in shambles, with their roofs caved in and bricks crumbling.